Iraq: Fire at coronavirus hospital kills dozens | DW | 12.07.2021

 The blaze in the southern city of Nasiriya has been brought under control, but the cause is still unknown and the death toll is expected to rise.

-A fire at a hospital in the city of Nassiriya in southern Iraq has left at least 41 people dead and five injured, state news outlets reported Monday.
+A fire at a hospital in the city of Nasiriya in southern Iraq has left at least 41 people dead and five injured, state news outlets reported Monday.

 The death toll could rise further, as some patients are still missing.